Chavriata: Population

 The majority of the population is farmers, producing olives, grapes (stafida) and vegetables in the fertile fields, numerous vineyards, fruit orchards and olive groves, surrounding the village.
 The wine produced in the area is of a rare Robola quality due to the fertile green valley of moshato grape vineyards located next to the village.
 The flat lands along with hills cover the area around Chavriata while the mountains dominate the northern part.
 Part of the area around the village is also characterised by strange alluvial outpourings of sandy, grey soil.
 These scrubby wastelands have little or no cultivation on them.

 The village is generally renowned for its special intellect and several academics originate from there.
 Its inhabitants are people with a keen sense of humor, a great deal of creativity, and a long musical tradition.
 The local population speaks a particular idiom that uses a wide variety of terms of Italian origin.

-One of the most successful business dynasties in the construction and car sale sectors in Western Greece originates from this unique village.

 An impressive point about the village is that almost 90% of its inhabitants carry the same surname (Moschopoulos).

 The village has experienced severe emigration, particularly to Canada and to the United States.